 If You Go:

-Whether you’re a spectator (or heckler), curious onlooker or first-time racer, here are your top bets for catching the bike racing action in Oregon this year:
+Whether you’re a spectator (or heckler), curious onlooker or first-time racer, here are several top races in Oregon to check out: